-25 meter warm up pool, a tennis complex with 8 lighted courts that includes a grand stand court, 3 indoor racket ball courts, synthetic 400 meters running track, weightlifting gymnasium, training and conditioning exercise room, old athletic field for soccer practice and recreational activities, lighted softball park, fitness trail and judo and wrestling areas inside the coliseum.
+25 meter warm up pool, a tennis complex with 8 lighted courts that includes a grand stand court, 3 indoor racket ball courts, synthetic 400 meters running track, weightlifting gymnasium, training and conditioning exercise room, old athletic field for soccer practice and recreational activities, lighted softball field, and fitness trail.

-The mascot is an English bulldog name Tarzan and Jane.
+The mascot is an English male bulldog name Tarzan and the female, Jane.
 The athletic nickname is Colegio and the moto is: Antes, Ahora y Siempre COLEGIO.